 Jamie’s designs have been recognized for the marriage of efficient program with adventurous form.
 His Peterson Institute for International Economics in Washington DC, Dongbu Financial Center in Seoul, Park Fifth residential project in Los Angeles, and Riverside 66 urban market in Tianjin have all received AIA design awards.

 In London, Jamie is leading the design of the Wanda hotel and residential towers in One Nine Elms.
 He is also active on the continent, in particular in Paris, where he is completing a building for the Ministry of Justice at the Parc du Millénaire and in Lyon where he is designing a series of buildings within the Part Dieu station precinct.

 Jamie has lectured at Harvard, Columbia, Tsinghua, Tongji, Seoul National, and Yonsei Universities, the ESA in Paris, AMO in Lyon, and at Yale, where he taught as a Saarinen Visiting Professor.
 He recently spoke at the fourth Nobel Laureates Symposium on Global Sustainability, hosted in Hong Kong.
 After graduating from Phillips Academy Andover, he received a BA from Harvard in 1979, Magna Cum Laude in History and Literature.
 In 1980 he was the Charles Henry Fiske Fellow at Trinity College Cambridge.
 He received his MArch from Princeton in 1983.
-Jamie serves on the Board of Directors of the Skyscraper Museum, the Storefront for Art and Architecture, as well as the Forum for Urban Design.
+Jamie serves on the Board of Directors of the Skyscraper Museum, the Storefront for Art and Architecture, as well as the Urban Design Forum.
 Jamie is also a Trustee of Bard College.